babbel/puma-plugin-telemetry/README.md

 Puma plugin which should be able to handle all your metric needs regarding your webserver:

-- ability to publish basic puma statistics (like queue backlog) to both logs and datadog
+- ability to publish basic puma statistics (like queue backlog) to both logs and Datadog
 - ability to add custom target whenever you need it
 - ability to monitor puma socket listen queue (!)
 - ability to report requests queue time via custom rack middleware - the time request spent between being accepted by Load Balancer and start of its processing by Puma worker